Mathematical Quantum Mechanics 2

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH7007 is a semester module in English language at Master’s level which is offered in winter semester.
+PH7007 is a semester module in English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Focus Area Theoretical Quantum Science & Technology in M.Sc.
 Quantum Science & Technology

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |Total workload||Contact hours||Credits (ECTS)|

 Responsible coordinator of the module PH7007 is Christian Hainzl.

 |VO||4.0||Mathematische Quantenmechanik II||Hainzl, C.||see LSF at LMU Munich||

 |UE||2.0||Übungen zu Mathematische Quantenmechanik II||Hainzl, C. Giacomelli, E.||see LSF at LMU Munich||

 Learning and Teaching Methods